-The MSc/Postgraduate Diploma in Development Administration and Planning (DAP) at the Bartlett's Development Planning Unit (DPU) is designed to equip participants with the analytical, methodological and practical expertise needed to make a positive contribution to development in countries with which they are actively involved.
+The MSc/Postgraduate Diploma in Development Administration and Planning (DAP) at the Bartlett's Development Planning Unit (DPU) is a 12-month programme, designed to equip participants with the analytical, methodological and practical expertise needed to make a positive contribution to development in countries with which they are actively involved.

 In particular, it helps students to acquire a range of tools for the formulation of appropriate responses to a diverse range of problems, including those relating to productive capacity, inter-sectoral integration, economic and social diversification and self-sufficiency.
 The course examines strategies for better export performance and efficiency in production, combined with policies relating to questions of distribution and, in particular, the reduction of poverty and inequality.

 In recent decades the world has witnessed a much faster pace of economic growth, social advancement and expansion in international trade than at any previous time in history.
 The efforts of governments, private investors and rural and urban communities have been decisive in sustaining this development drive.
 Yet gaps remain between rich and poor nations, as well as between regions and people within the same country.
 In many cases, disparities between rich and poor are growing.
 So while some countries and individuals have made significant advances in an increasingly globalised world, others have fallen further behind.